Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ðæn]

-Word than is used, as a rule, in comparisons and is translated "how":
+Word than usually used in comparisons and translated "how":

 more than ten dollars- more than ten dollars